LeaHartl/weatherwisePlots/README.md

 wwMaps_LH.py is the main file and calls makeFigs.py to make the plots. uncomment lines for scatter plots if you want those.

-wwMaps_LH checks if data files for AK, canada, russia are present and runs helper functions to generate them if not.
+wwMaps_LH checks if data files for AK, canada, russia are present for the desired month and runs helper functions to generate them if not.

 run like so with desired year/ month - this does it for August 2018:
 ./wwMaps_LH.py 2018 08